PrestaShop/prestashop-specs/content/1.7/back-office/shop-parameters/product-settings/product-settings-page.md

 cf. _1.7.8_ issue #[21105](https://github.com/PrestaShop/PrestaShop/issues/21105)

 **Label of in-stock products.** Merchants can **add a label to all in-stock products**.
 It should be displayed in green #5A9166 in different places of the front-office:
-- just below the price in product lisitngs
+- just below the price in product lisitings
 - just above the quantity input and the 'Add to cart' button of the product page.
 - If the product has only one attribute and its values are displayed in a drop-down, then the availability will also be displayed next to each value in the drop-down of the product page.
 - in the shopping cart, below the combinations if there are, otherwise under the product name